A note about this article

 However, do understand that a large number of veterans successfully appeal their ratings.

 Winning a VA disability appeal isn’t impossible.
 You just need to understand how to appeal correctly, write briefs, submit evidence, create new medical reports with experts, legal precedence – okay, you get the idea, there’s a lot that goes into the appeals process.
-Appealing a 70 percent VA disability rating is not as easy as filling out a couple forms like many Veterans Service Officers would have you believe.
+Appealing a 70 percent VA disability rating is not as easy as filling out a couple of forms like many Veterans Service Officers would have you believe.

 Appealing a 70 Percent VA Disability Rating for a 100% Rating

-Currently, a 100 percent rating pays $1,600 more per month than a 70 percent VA disability rating.
+Currently, a 100 percent rating pays over $1,500 more per month than a 70 percent VA disability rating.
 This large increase in benefits is why so many veterans fight their rating for years.
 Veterans that receive a 100% rating are also eligible for many extra benefits that a veteran with a 70 percent rating is not entitled to.
 For example, the children of veterans with a 100% rating can get money for college.

 The VA regularly gives veterans that deserve a higher rating a 70 percent VA disability rating.
 The VA makes a lot of mistakes and forces many veterans to go through the VA disability appeals process.